MarsTheProtogen/ntc_thermsistor_calculator/README.md

 <b>R</b><sub>1</sub>- resistance of <b>R</b><sub>1</sub> in series with the NTC

 bit depth ( optional, 10 bits on Aurduino uno )

 <br><br>

 ### Voltage divider circut to mesure the temperature

 <img src=/imgs/NTC%20diagam-01.png width = 60%>

 <br><br>

+### usage example for a basic reflow oven

+<b>the timings are divided by 100 (t / 100), this prevents issues with the size of numbers</b>

+temperatures are in Celsius... what else would they be in?
+Fahrenheit?! _ppfhhh!_

+note that the examples does not use the library itself, but the original function as "rt"

+reflow profile can be adjusted with the arrays "times" and "temps"

+<br><br>